Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: UV motivation from a composite SU(3) theory

-The microscopic foundation of our unified dark sector — an SU(3)$_H$ gauge theory with $N_f=10$ massless flavors — is examined in detail below.
-We computed the key properties that give rise to both dark energy and dark matter phenomenology.
+This appendix outlines a plausible microphysical origin for the EFT presented in Section~\ref{sec:lagrangian}: a strongly-coupled hidden SU(3)$_H$ gauge theory with $N_f=10$ massless flavors.
+We summarize the key properties that give rise to the required anomalous dimension for dark energy and the composite mass spectrum for dark matter.